Mars 2020 and the Importance of Planetary Protection

 Discover how we protect Mars from Earth

-This Exploring Space lecture will be presented live on YouTube.
-Don’t miss the program!
-Sign up to get a reminder.
+This Exploring Space lecture will be presented live on YouTube here.

 This program will be presented with live closed captioning.

 About the Exploring Space Lecture Series

 The Worlds We’ve Touched: Robotic Missions to Other Worlds

 Missions that visit and sample other worlds give us a different perspective and expand our understanding in new ways.
 Mars, Venus, Titan, Bennu: Our understanding of these distant worlds are enhanced by incredible robotic missions that reached out and touched them.
 Discover more programs in the series.

 The Exploring Space Lecture Series is made possible by the generous support of Aerojet Rocketdyne and United Launch Alliance.